dastenturlin/productiveubot/README.md

 # productiveubot
-Minimalistic todo list Telegram bot powered by Python and SQLite
+Minimalistic todo list Telegram bot powered by Python, Flask, and SQLite, deployed with DigitalOcean.

 To download the code, write